Community Resources

 Housing Resources

 Provided below is a list of community resources that we hope is helpful for those who are in need of finding a home or a better living condition.
 It may be difficult to find affordable housing in the Bay Area, but by simply placing yourself on housing lists, you will be informed when open units are available.
-These resources range from food, clothing, vouchers, and enlisting in affordable rental housing lists.
+These resources range from food and clothing to vouchers, and enlisting in affordable rental housing lists.
 Please note that the description below is brief and does not explain all of the services that each organization provides.

 EHP provides food, clothing, and vouchers for families and individuals who experience economic hardships to help them regain stability and independence.